Skip to Content

 Wisconsin Court of Appeals Rules that Reckless Homicide Cannot Constitute an Accident for Purpose of Insurance Coverage

-By: Clementine Uwabera Jeffrey A. Mandell
+By: Attorney Clementine Uwabera

 Recently, the Wisconsin Court of Appeals ruled in a case that tests the interaction between criminal law and civil liability.
 In Dostal v.
 Strands, 2020AP1943 (Oct.
 19, 2021), the court held that an insured’s criminal conviction for second-degree reckless homicide precluded a mother’s claim against the insurer for damages arising from the death of her child. […]